 - Data analysis to help us measure the effectiveness of our work

-Q. How does Girl Rising cover its production and operating costs?
+Q. How does Girl Rising cover its production/operating costs?

-A. The entire production of the Girl Rising film was funded through the generosity of philanthropists, corporations, foundations and passionate supporters.
-To continue the Girl Rising campaign for girls’ education, the ongoing operating and production costs are funded by our generous supporters, grants and sponsorships, and by revenue from film and merchandise licensing and sales.
+A: The production of Girl Rising and Girl Rising: The Fifth Anniversary Edition was funded through the generosity of philanthropists, corporations, foundations and passionate supporters.
+Ongoing operating and production costs related to our global programming are funded by generous supporters, grants and sponsorships, and by revenue from film and merchandise licensing and sales.

 Q. What kind of stories do you tell?